codalnest/files/lgc.md

 (c) Doctors of medicine may practice their profession even during official hours of work only on occasions of emergency: Provided, That the officials concerned do not derive monetary compensation therefrom.

-SECTION 91.
+Section 91.
 Statement of Assets and Liabilities.- (a) Officials and employees of local government units shall file sworn statements of assets, liabilities and networth, lists of relatives within the fourth civil degree of consanguinity or affinity in government service, financial and business interests, and personnel data sheets as required by law.

-SECTION 92.
+Section 92.
 Oath of Office. - (a) All elective and appointive local officials and employees shall, upon assumption to office, subscribe to an oath or affirmation of office in the prescribed form.

 The oath or affirmation of office shall be filed with the office of the local chief executive concerned.

 A copy of the oath or affirmation of office of all elective and appointive local officials and employees shall be preserved in the individual personal records file under the custody of the personnel office, division, or section of the local government unit concerned.

-SECTION 93.
+Section 93.
 Partisan Political Activity. - No local official or employee in the career civil service shall engage directly or indirectly in any partisan political activity or take part in any election, initiative, referendum, plebiscite, or recall, except to vote, nor shall he use his official authority or influence to cause the performance of any political activity by any person or body.
 He may, however, express his views on current issues, or mention the names of certain candidates for public office whom he supports.
 Elective local officials may take part in partisan political and electoral activities, but it shall be unlawful for them to solicit contributions from their subordinates or subject these subordinates to any of the prohibited acts under the Omnibus Election Code.

-SECTION 94.
+Section 94.
 Appointment of Elective and Appointive Local Officials; Candidates Who Lost in Election. - (a) No elective or appointive local official shall be eligible for appointment or designation in any capacity to any public office or position during his tenure.

 Unless otherwise allowed by law or by the primary functions of his position, no elective or appointive local official shall hold any other office or employment in the government or any subdivision, agency or instrumentality thereof, including government-owned or -controlled corporations or their subsidiaries.

 (b) Except for losing candidates in Barangay elections, no candidate who lost in any election shall, within one (1) year after such election, be appointed to any office in the government or any government-owned or -controlled corporations or in any of their subsidiaries.

-SECTION 95.
+Section 95.
 Additional or Double Compensation. - No elective or appointive local official or employee shall receive additional, double, or indirect compensation, unless specifically authorized by law, nor accept without the consent of Congress, any present, emoluments, office, or title of any kind from any foreign government.
 Pensions or gratuities shall not be considered as additional, double, or indirect compensation.

-SECTION 96.
+Section 96.
 Permission to Leave Station. - (a) Provincial, city, municipal, and Barangay appointive officials going on official travel shall apply and secure written permission from their respective local chief executives before departure.
 The application shall specify the reasons for such travel, and the permission shall be given or withheld based on considerations of public interest, financial capability of the local government unit concerned and urgency of the travel.

 Should the local chief executive concerned fail to act upon such application within four (4) working days from receipt thereof, it shall be deemed approved.